Z323323/Group-theory-elements/README.md

 $(x - 1)^{2^{S - 1}(q_{1}^{k_{?}}q_{2}^{k_{?}} \dots q_{?}^{k_{?}})}$

-and since these are the roots, the result is the number of non-generators.
+and since these are the roots, the results produced originate is the number of non-generators.
 Now, to get the number of generators:

 $p - 1 = 2^{S}q_{1}^{k_{?}}q_{2}^{k_{?}} \dots q_{?}^{k_{?}}$<br>
 $->$<br>